Matt Taibbi: Early life and education

 Matt Taibbi was born in 1970 in New Brunswick, New Jersey.
 Taibbi's father, Mike Taibbi, is an NBC television reporter whose biological mother was of mixed Filipino and Native Hawaiian descent, while his father was likely an American serviceman.
 Mike Taibbi was adopted by an Italian-American couple in New York.
 According to Taibbi, his surname is a Sicilian name of Lebanese origin; however, he is of neither Sicilian nor Lebanese descent because his father was adopted.
-He has also claimed Irish descent through his mother.
+He is of Irish descent through his mother.

 Taibbi grew up in the Boston suburbs.
 His parents separated when he was young and he was largely raised by his mother.
 Because Taibbi was troubled with behavioral and academic problems, his parents sent him to Concord Academy.
 He first attended New York University but was "unable to deal with being just one of thousands of faces in a city of millions" and transferred after his freshman year to Bard College, where he graduated in 1992.
 He spent a year abroad studying at Leningrad Polytechnic University, where he finished his credits for graduation from Bard.